SecureStartKit

 }

-Marketing pages: cache aggressively
+Marketing pages: cache aggressively, no auth involved

 Your landing page, pricing page, and blog don't change per user.
 Cache the entire page with a long lifetime: